-Putarb Singh committed suicide and his body was found on the 30th September 1951 in his bush hut, which he had set on fire.
+The last of his Tribe.
+In 1951 Purtarb was the last of his countrymen still living at Henty.
+He committed suicide and his body was found on the 30th September 1951 in his bush hut, at Henty, which he had set on fire.
 After a careful examination, the police stated that his heart had split as a result of internal combustion.
 It appears that Purtab had set fire to his hut before he slit his own throat.

 Putarb was a wealthy man.
 He owned two houses and had almost £1,000 ($2,000) in the Bank.
 He had lived in the Henty District for approximately fifty years.
-His nephew, New Patapa Singh of Myrtleford, Victoria identified fragments of a book in the ashes, as the Sri Guru Granth Sahib.
+New Patapa Singh of Myrtleford, Victoria, who was reported to be Putarb’s nephew, identified fragments of a book in the ashes, as the Sri Guru Granth Sahib.
 He explained to the Coroner that the Akandh Path is read at cremations and at other times.
 The reason for his apparent suicide was that Putarb had asked New Patapa to travel to India with him.
 He refused and as result of the refusal Putarb became depressed.

 Are Indians An Ethnic Minority?
 Vols 1-5